What we do

 The leaving care service works with young people leaving care aged 16 to 25.
 All young people who are eligible for a service are entitled to support up to the age of 25 regardless of their circumstances.

-If you’re not sure whether the offer applies to you, of if there is anything else in this guide that you don't understand, speak to your social worker or personal adviser.
+If you’re not sure whether the offer applies to you, or if there is anything else in this guide that you don't understand, speak to your social worker or leaving care worker.

-If you don’t have a social worker or personal adviser, get in touch with the Leaving Care Team and they will be able to let you know whether the offer applies to you.
+If you don’t have a social worker or leaving care worker, get in touch with the leaving care team and they will be able to let you know whether the offer applies to you.

-If you’ve had a personal adviser in the past and would like some support from the Leaving Care Team again, please get back in touch.
+If you’ve had a leaving care worker in the past and would like some support from the leaving care team again, please get back in touch.

 At 16 (or soon after coming into care before you turn 18) you will be supported by a leaving care worker and a social worker up to 18.
 At 18 you will no longer have a social worker, but the leaving care team will be with you, if you want, up to the age of 25.